SynaLinks/.github/profile/README.md

 As part of this mission, we are currently developing several free and open-source products:

-- **[SymboLinks](https://github.com/SynaLinks/SymboLinks)**: A hybrid vector and graph database for AGI systems powered by Redis, allowing AGI systems to navigate and work within their memory in a unix-like fashion.
+- **[HybridAGI-knowledge](https://github.com/SynaLinks/HybridAGI-knowledge)**: A hybrid vector and graph database for AGI systems powered by Redis, allowing Agents to navigate and work within their memory in a unix-like fashion.

 - **[HybridAGI](https://github.com/SynaLinks/HybridAGI)**: A programmable neuro-symbolic AGI system, that can operate safely, available under a free and open-source license.

-- **[HybridAGI-library](https://github.com/SynaLinks/HybridAGI-library)**: A collection of curated programs to help your build your own HybridAGI.
+- **[HybridAGI-app](https://github.com/SynaLinks/HybridAGI-app)**: A Streamlit App to interact with HybridAGI.

 *Obviously, more projects focused on these aspects will emerge... stay tuned!*